Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: The physics behind the Kirkwood-Dirac quasiprobability

 Another relevant appearance of the KDQ is in connection with the Loschmidt echo~\cite{PhysRevA.30.1610,goussev2012loschmidt}.
 The Loschmidt echo is a measure of the revival occurring when an imperfect time-reversal procedure is applied to a complex quantum system~\cite{goussev2012loschmidt}, and it has many applications from studies of decoherence to chaos theory and information scrambling in many-body systems~\cite{PhysRevLett.91.210403,casabone2010discrepancies,PhysRevB.70.035311,gorin2006dynamics,chenu2019work,chenu2018quantum,PhysRevLett.86.2490,levstein1998attenuation,PhysRevLett.124.160603}.
 In many-body physics the Loschmidt echo is the central object to study the so-called \emph{dynamical quantum phase transitions}~\cite{heyl2018dynamical,PhysRevLett.119.080501,PhysRevB.93.144306,flaschner2018observation,PhysRevLett.115.140602,PhysRevB.96.014302,PhysRevLett.110.135704,PhysRevLett.118.015701}.
 In fact, dynamical quantum phase transitions are defined as non-analytic behaviours in time of the Loschmidt amplitude~\cite{heyl2018dynamical}, which we shall now define.

 For initial pure states, the Loschmidt amplitude is defined simply as the projection of the time evolved state onto the initial state, i.e., $\bra{\psi_0} e^{-i H t}\ket{\psi_0}$.
-Instead, for initial mixed states, relevant for example to account for thermal states at non-vanishing temperature, various generalizations exist.
-In~\cite{PhysRevB.96.180303,PhysRevB.96.180304,heyl2018dynamical}, the Generalized Loschmidt Echo (GLE) is defined as
+Instead, for initial mixed states, relevant for example to account for thermal states, various generalizations exist.
+In~\cite{PhysRevB.96.180303,PhysRevB.96.180304,heyl2018dynamical}, the so-called Generalized Loschmidt Echo (GLE) is defined as

-where $\rho$ is again the initial state and $U(t,0)$ the unitary operator that rules the time evolution of the quantum system in the interval $[0,t]$.
+where $\rho$ is again the initial state and $U(t,0)$ the unitary operator that rules the time evolution of the quantum system with Hamiltonian $H$ in the interval $[0,t]$.

 We now introduce a further extension of the GLE, defined over two distinct time instants.
 For this purpose, let us consider a quantum quench where a parameter of the system Hamiltonian is suddenly changed at time $t=0$.
 We indicate with $H_0=\sum_{i} E_{i}\Pi_{i}$ the initial Hamiltonian (for $t<0$) and with $H=\sum_{f} \tilde{E}_{f}\Xi_{f}$ the Hamiltonian after the quench.
-Taking the Fourier transform (FT) of the GLE, one obtains
+Taking the Fourier transform (FT) of the GLE $\mathcal{G}_{\rho}(t)$, one obtains

 where $p_{f} \equiv {\rm Tr}(\rho\,\Xi_f)$.
 Eq.~\eqref{GLEFT} is a point distribution over the final energy after the quench.
-Hence, the Loschmidt echo in Eq.~\eqref{eq:GLE} is just the inverse Fourier transform of the final energy distribution.
+Hence, the Loschmidt echo in Eq.~\eqref{eq:GLE} is just the inverse Fourier transform of the final energy distribution~\cite{SilvaPRL2008}.
 This suggests a natural generalization.
-We thus consider the point distribution over the energy variation across the quench, i.e.,
+Consider the point distribution over the energy variation across the quench, i.e.,